itsPG/os_hw3/README.md

 > : -1, if fork() failed.

-> : 0, if fork() successed and this is a child process.
+> : 0, if fork() succeeded and this is a child process.

-> : child's pid, if fork() successed and this is a parent process.
+> : child's pid, if fork() succeeded and this is a parent process.

 ### Fork example 1